neurodata/neuroparc/scripts/README.md

 outputs:
 - heatmap png of each combination of atlases
+- csv file containing all dice correlation values

 ## adjusted_mutual.py
-Calculates
+Calculates the adjusted mutual information (AMI) score between parcellations.
+If more than 2 parcellations are input, then it will create a heatmap png containing the AMI of each parcellation pair.
+A csv file is also saved containing the data used for the heatmap.
+Input parcellations must have same voxel size and orientation for proper results.

 inputs:
-- parcellations (can use all in a given input directory)
+- parcellations (if an input directory is given then all eligible parcellations will be used)
 - [optional] voxel_size
-- [optional] figure_name
+- [optional] name to use for output files

 outputs:
 - heatmap png containing adjusted mutual of each
+- csv file containing the AMI for each pair of parcellations